-Two directors report to the Chief Executive and form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
-During 2017/18, the Management Team was broadened to include the remaining four Heads of Service.
+Two directors report to the Chief Executive and form the authority's management team together with the Chief Financial Officer and the Council's Head of Governance (the council's Solicitor), who act as specialist advisors.
+During 2018/19, the Management Team was broadened to include the remaining four Heads of Service.
 The Management Team assists the Chief Executive with the strategic and overall management of the organisation.
-The Constitution makes it responsible for overseeing and co-ordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
+The Constitution makes it responsible for overseeing and coordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
 Each member of the management team takes lead responsibility for major elements of the authority's business.